Yokohama Hakkeijima Sea Paradise: Aqua Museum

-It is a aquarium with a pyramid-like appearance.
-The floors are up to the 5th floor, with exhibits on the 1st, 3rd, and 4th floors, and LABO12 "Fishes living in the rich forest, the source of the sea" and the Aqua Theater on the 5th floor.
-The second floor is off-limits to the general public.
+The Aqua Museum is an aquarium with a pyramid-like appearance.
+There are five floors, with exhibits on the first, third, and fourth floors, and the Aqua Theater located on the fifth floor.
+The second floor is not open to the general public.

-Whale Shark has been open to the public since October 5, 2010.
-It was the first whale shark having and exhibition facility in eastern Japan.
-Since he died, he has not exhibited since 2019.
+Whale sharks began to be housed at the aquarium on October 5, 2010.
+Aqua Resorts was the first facility in eastern Japan to house whale sharks.
+Since their last whale shark died in 2019, they have not been exhibited since.